opnfv/yardstick/docs/userguide/07-installation.rst

 test cases in the tag "test_cases" and also mark their relative directory in the tag "test_cases_dir".

-Yardstick test suite also support constraints and task args for each test suite.
+Yardstick test suite also support constraints and task args for each test case.
 Here is another sample to show this, which is digested from one big test suite.

 os-nosdn-nofeature-ha.yaml